The Help Center

 Members of BUPA, Medibank, ahm, Grand United, Doctor's Health Fund, Police Health Fund, Emergency Services Health, St Lukes Health & Phoenix Health may be eligible for counselling rebates from your Fund depending on your policy benefits.

-Please advise your counsellor & check with your health fund.
+Please check with your health fund.

 I'm really anxious.
 I've never shared (this) with anyone before.

-It completely makes sense that you might be anxious sharing with a stranger the things you've kept to yourself for so long.
-From the outset I can teach you some strategies to help you manage any nerves.
+It completely makes sense that you might be anxious sharing with a stranger the things you've kept to yourself for so long and maybe never even voiced.
+From the outset I can teach you some strategies to help you manage Anxiety.
 Then we'll work at your pace so you're comfortable.
 I encourage you to keep communicating with me what's happening for you in session.
-Your safety and comfort is always my priority.

 I don't live in Adelaide or even in Australia.
 Can I still access your services?

 Absolutely.
-Reach out via the contact form or make an appointment online.
+Reach out via the contact form, message me or make an appointment online.
 We can chat through any secure online media, although I use Psychology Today's dedicated video platform 'Sessions'.
 No apps or downloads required and you can use any electronic device.
-Here is the link: https://sessions.psychologytoday.com/colleen-dibiamaka It's that easy.
-I'll email you a form to complete prior to our meeting.
-Payment is via credit card charged just prior to our appointment.
-I'm also available for a brief chat prior to you booking, so you can decide if I'm the person to walk alongside you.
+Here is the link: https://sessions.psychologytoday.com/colleen-dibiamaka

 Training, Qualifications & Registrations

-Gottman Method Level 2 Cert, Gottman Treating Trauma & Affairs, Couples & Addiction Recovery, TIST (Trauma Informed Stabilisation Treatment).
 I participate in regular training to update my knowledge to provide you with current, relevant guidance, focussing on areas of trauma, relationships, somatic therapies, mindfulness and self-compassion.

-ACA L2 18046
+ACA L4 18046

-PACFA Prov member 26460
+PACFA Clinical member 26460

 College of Relationship Counsellors